NervanaSystems/ngraph/doc/sphinx/source/frameworks/index.rst

 Framework Customizations
 ########################

-.. important:: This section contains articles for framework owners or developers who want to incorporate the nGraph Compiler stack and optimize for some specific compute, runtime, or compile-time characteristic.
+This section contains articles for framework owners or developers who want to incorporate the nGraph Compiler stack and optimize for some specific compute, runtime, or compile-time characteristic.

 .. toctree::
    :maxdepth: 1

    generic-configs.rst
-   validation.rst
    testing-latency.rst